Why you may not need any more money advice

 The big takeaway for me after reading my list above is most Canadians don’t need any more personal finance advice.
 There is mountains of it.
 This blog included!

 - We probably bought too much house for what we need.
-We’ll live here for now and enjoy it.
+We’ll live here for now and enjoy it until we downsize to potentially a condo in the coming years.

 - I haven’t killed all debt yet (mortgage debt remains).
-We’re working on it every month with prepayments.
+We’re working on it.

 - We bought a new car many years ago.
 Buying used would have saved us a couple thousand dollars.